zhanh-he/piano-dynamic-estimation/README.md

   <br><em>Figure 2: Bark-scale total loudness from different implementation.</em>
 </p>

-**The following content is for training**
+**NOTE: The following section is for training & reproduce**

 ## MazurkaBL Dataset

 To download the dataset, visit the github repo [MazurkaBL-master](https://github.com/katkost/MazurkaBL) to download the annotation files.
-Place this dataset at our [`workspace/Dataset/`](./workspaces/Dataset/) folder.
-The corresponding audio is available upon request (via email).
+You should request the author for the audio files.
+Place these dataset at our `workspaces/Dataset/` folder, and then doing the data cleanup we mentioned in **Data Preprocessing**.

+OR, you can [download our cleanup data here (Link)](https://drive.google.com/file/d/1AmvuvzJmBWDYZsDupLReh_uyBcQwmAEj/view?usp=sharing), and then pack_h5 with any sample_rate you want.

 ## Data Preprocessing